Skip to main content

 In the below example, let's see how an Orchestrator LLM helps users achieve their primary goal (apply for a credit card) and how it handles context switching and triggers relevant flows.

-Bot: Hi, how can I help you?
+AI-agent: Hi, how can I help you?

 Orchestrator LLM understands the user's inquiry.